Hunting Passport

 The minimum age to hold a Hunting Passport is eight years of age.
 There is no maximum age.

-Holders of a Hunting Passport must be 12 years of age to hunt big game; 10 years of age to hunt turkey and sandhill crane; and 8 years of age to hunt most other game birds, upland game animals, furbearers, predatory and unprotected species.
+Holders of a Hunting Passport must be 10 years of age to hunt big game and sandhill crane; and 8 years of age to hunt most other game birds, turkey, upland game animals, furbearers, predatory and unprotected species.

 Holders of a Hunting Passport must purchase general season tags, appropriate permits and validations to participate in hunting.
 All hunting rules, seasons and weapon restrictions also apply to the holder of a Hunting Passport.